 Reigate Learning Alliance is actively involved in several 'get into teaching' initiatives, which encourage both new people into the profession and those who have enjoyed a career break.
-Reigate Learning Alliance operates its own PGCE qualification in conjunction with Canterbury Christ Church University and from September 2021 with Brighton University.
+Reigate Learning Alliance operates its own PGCE qualification in conjunction with Brighton University.
 This qualification is a part-time course, which can be undertaken in the evenings over two years.
 This provides opportunities for both males and females to gain a qualification and a new career, whilst managing their existing lifestyle.